nigelfiler/KAD32-NMEA2000/README.md

 **Boost Pressure** uses a 0-30psi (0.5-4.5v) pressure transducer, this is mounted in the engine inlet manifold where there is a blanking plug.

 **Coolant Temperature** uses a standard Engine temperature sender mounted in the thermostat housing.
 The KAD32 has a spare location for this, formerly used for the overheat sender that is now in the exhaust manifold.
 I used an earth insulated type.
-M18x1.5 - There are now 2 senders in the housing, the orignal Volvo one for the temperature gauge and the new one for this project.
+M18x1.5 - There are now 2 senders in the housing, the original Volvo one for the temperature gauge and the new one for this project.

 Temperature sender was calibrated using the Steinhart-Hart equation.
 Calibrated on the bench at 7c, 21c, 68c.